dayanandbarage/git-practice/README.md

 - git stash - Stashes the changes and allows to checkout other branches
 - git stash list - lists all the stashed changes
 - git stash pop - pulls the changes into the current branch, the stash list remains
+- git log --oneline --all - shows all the branches commits in oneline
 >>>>>>> Stashed changes

 ## Practicing the -m command